- A tape measure

 - Wood is a natural, living material – and as such splinters and knots will occur.
 As you are building the product keep some sand paper to hand and take off any little splinters that you might find before letting the kids loose on their new swing set, climbing frame or pirate ship!

 We know separating all of the parts, nuts, bolts and paraphernalia might seem like a hassle – but it’s worth it!
-You will find things will run smoother when all the parts are to hand and you’re not trying to find the last 6mm dome nut that may or may not have fallen into the bird bath!
+You will find things will run smoother when all the parts are to hand and you’re not trying to find the last 6mm dome nut that may or may not have fallen into the grass!!